-I write short stories based on a mixture of fact and fiction and am working on my debut novel.
-I will often blog when I feel there is something worthwhile to say.
+I write short stories based on a mixture of fact and fiction and often blog on The Spectator when there is something worthwhile to say.

 Julie considered her transfer a promotion to the new Government Digital Services (GDS) Department.
 As a Civil Servant for over thirty years, she had become used to the stuffy inner workings of Whitehall — posting nebulous management reports, making sure all the blah blah was accurate and polished.
 Within weeks, she had won ‘Employee of the Week’ when her online portal had shown a ‘green’ status against all her project milestones.